Intelligent Design 4.0: Paradigm Evolution Toward the Agentic AI Era: Introduction

-More recently, the emergence of large-scale foundation models (e.g., Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs)) pretrained on vast corpora of multimodal data and refined through supervised fine-tuning and reinforcement learning, has demonstrated broad general-purpose capabilities \cite{OpenAI2025,Anthropic2025,Meta2025}.
+More recently, the emergence of large-scale foundation models (e.g., Large Language Models (LLMs) and Vision Language Models (VLMs)) pretrained on vast corpora of multimodal data and refined through supervised fine-tuning and reinforcement learning, has demonstrated broad general-purpose capabilities \cite{OpenAI2025,Anthropic2025,Meta2025}.
 These models have shown promise across diverse domains, including scientific discovery and engineering practice \cite{Boiko2023,Romera-Paredes2024}.
-In engineering design, recent research has explored their application in design tasks such as requirement extraction \cite{Ataei2025}, design ideation \cite{Jiang2025autotriz}, design modeling \cite{Li2025}, and design optimization \cite{Jiang2025CO}.
-However, these efforts largely support only one or several isolated stages of the overall design process and continue to rely heavily on human efforts for orchestration and decision-making.
-As these LLM-based and MLLM-based design methods and tools increasingly exhibit competence, they pave the way for a new paradigm of more autonomous and agentic AI systems.
+In engineering design, recent research has explored their application in design tasks such as requirement extraction \cite{Ataei2025}, design ideation \cite{Jiang2025autotriz}, design modeling \cite{Li2025}, and design optimization \cite{Jiang2025dsm}.
+However, these efforts largely support only one or several isolated stages of the overall design process and continue to rely heavily on human efforts for coordination and decision-making, particularly for system-level engineering design.

-Herein, this paper aims to position such a paradigm, which we term Intelligent Design 4.0 (ID 4.0).
-We retrospectively analyze the evolution of Intelligent Design across four developmental stages, present a conceptual framework for multi-agent design collaboration, and discuss several future perspectives for advancing engineering design in the era of increasingly general and collaborative AI agent systems.